 |

-Two extended lessons in the sea in the marine reserve, some theory lectures
+Two extended lessons in the sea in the marine

-including expedition planning, some reading, dive planning and marshaling
+expedition planning, some reading, dive

-practice, and a final exam.
-If you are already taking your BSAC Advanced diver
+exam.
+If you are already taking your BSAC

-training with a BSAC branch you can complete just those sessions that you
+can complete just those sessions that you

 require with us.
+Please note that it is current

 |